The Research Software Engineering (RSE) Team can work with you in many ways on almost any aspect of a software project, including:

 Allocation

 Once we have the account code, we strive to allocate the project within our schedule to start executing it as soon as possible.
 However, this might not be immediate at times when the team is very busy or if the project requires significant resources (for example, hiring a dedicated RSE for the project).
 A best guess of this allocation time is provided to researchers as early as possible in the planning stage, so there are clear expectations about when the project will start.
-A minimum of 1 month is generally to be expected.
+Typically, it takes between 3 and 6 months to start a project.

 Execution